zhenyuzhao/aws-backup-restore/README.md

-# aws-backup-restore
-Python programs for backup and restore of EC2 instances
+This repo contains two Python scripts intended for backup and restore of EC2 instances.

+The Cloud code snippet assignemnt requirements are:
+Design a Windows/Linux EC2 backup strategies using AMI
+- Research on various backup/restore strategies using AMI
+- Script the process to schedule the AMI creation
+- Script the process to use the AMI creation
+- Incorporate all the configuration changes required for the new instance to be functional

-Two programs are included:
+Two programs are:
 1. Backup: ec2_to_ami.py and ec2_to_ami_config.py
 2. Restore: ami_to_ec2.py and ami_to_ec2_config.py